Surging inflation is forcing people and businesses to adapt | Times Leader

 Employers, struggling with worker shortages, have also been raising pay, and many of them have boosted prices to offset their higher labor costs, thereby adding to inflation.
 The result has been price jumps for goods ranging from food and used vehicles to electronics, household furnishings and rental cars.
 The average price of a used vehicle rocketed nearly 28% from November 2020 to last month — to a record $29,011, according to data compiled by Edmunds.com.

 The acceleration of prices, which began once the pandemic hit as Americans stuck at home flooded factories with orders for goods, has spread to services, from apartment rents and restaurant meals to medical services and entertainment.
-Even some retailers that built their businesses around the allure of ultra-low prices .
+Even some retailers that built their businesses around the allure of ultra-low prices have begun boosting them.

 Over the past 12 months, the costs paid by a typical American family have surged by roughly $4,000, according to calculations by Jason Furman, a Harvard economist and former Obama White House aide.